 By Pension and Benefits Editorial Staff

-The Department of Labor (DOL) has released to Congress its ninth annual report on self-insured group health plans with data from Form 5500, Annual Return/Report of Employee Benefit Plan, as well as data from certain financial filings of self-insured employers.
-Approximately 56,200 health plans filed a Form 5500 for 2016 (the most recent complete data available), an increase of 3 percent from the health plans that filed a Form 5500 for 2015.
-Of health plans filing a 2016 Form 5500, about 23,100 were self-insured and approximately 4,100 mixed self-insurance with insurance (mixed-insured).
+The Department of Labor (DOL) has released to Congress its tenth annual report on self-insured group health plans with data from Form 5500, Annual Return/Report of Employee Benefit Plan, as well as data from certain financial filings of self-insured employers.
+Approximately 57,800 group health plans filed a Form 5500 for 2017 (the most recent complete data available), an increase of more than 3 percent from the number of plans that filed a Form 5500 for 2016.
+Of plans that filed a 2017 Form 5500, about 23,500 were self-insured and 3,800 mixed self-insurance with insurance (“mixed-insured”).

 Number of participants.
-Overall, the 23,700 self-insured group health plans filing a 2016 Form 5500 covered approximately 34 million participants, 31 million of whom were active participants.
-The 4,100 mixed-insured group health plans filing a 2016 Form 5500 covered approximately 28 million participants, 23 million of whom were active participants.
+Overall, the approximately 23,500 self-insured group health plans that filed a 2017 Form 5500 covered about 34 million participants, 30 million of whom were active participants.
+The 3,800 mixed-insured group health plans that filed a 2017 Form 5500 covered approximately 26 million participants, 23 million of whom were active participants.

 In general, plans covering a larger number of participants are more likely to be self-insured than plans with fewer participants.
-While 51 percent of plans are fully-insured, only 18 percent of participants in plans that file the Form 5500 are covered by these plans.
+While 53 percent of plans were fully insured, only 19 percent of participants were covered by these plans.